criogenesis/Tensorflow-MachineLearning-Research/README.md

 # Creating TF_records

-To create to TF_records we have to first modify and then run the generate_tfrecords.py script which also must be ran from inside the object detection folder.
+To create the TF_records we have to first modify and then run the generate_tfrecords.py script which also must be ran from inside the object detection folder.

 The first edit will be starting at the def class_text_to_int(row_label) function at line 30:
 ```